 Yoga and health are two words which are closely related and yoga can make you feel really well.

 When practised effectively, yoga is a holistic practice, which integrates mind, body and spirit.
 Physical benefits are matched by benefits relating to the mind and emotions.

 In our daily life we can get into a pattern of posture, movement and thinking which starts to be ingrained and undermine how we feel; drain our energy levels and cause unnecessary tension.
 Practising yoga can help us learn how to relax and to feel better, physically and mentally.

 Yoga postures are not just about stretching, but also strength and stability.
 For people who have tight muscles yoga can develop flexibility gradually without strain or injury.
-Yoga also develops strength so ther should be no question of overstretching and injury.
+Yoga also develops strength so there should be no question of overstretching and injury.

 Yoga is useful for people who have lost mobility e.g. through a recent operation, injury or ‘wear and tear’.
-You can easily bring yoga practices into your everyday life with an awareness of your posture for example or using yoga breathing techniques when you feel anxious.
+You can easily bring yoga practices into your everyday life e.g. an awareness of your posture or using yoga breathing techniques when you feel anxious.

 Ways that Yoga can benefit you: